-Later this month, our metal casting users will be WYN-ing with the release of FLOW-3D Cast v4.2.
+Later this month, our metal casting users will be WYN-ing with the release of FLOW-3D CAST.
 This new release features a streamlined user interface designed with a focus on WYSIWYN – What You See Is What You Need.
-The FLOW-3D Cast v4.2 interface will make simulation setup more efficient and error free by providing a consistent layout and a flat design that shows users the most important simulation information on the top level.
+The FLOW-3D CAST interface will make simulation setup more efficient and error free by providing a consistent layout and a flat design that shows users the most important simulation information on the top level.
 This blog post discusses some of the new interface designs and the workflow efficiency users will experience.

-Simulation setup information is displayed in panels in the FLOW-3D Cast v4.2 interface rather than deep trees that are typically used in simulation software.
+Simulation setup information is displayed in panels in the FLOW-3D CAST interface rather than deep trees that are typically used in simulation software.
 An example is the Meshing panel shown below.

 Key meshing information is immediately visible on the panel, including all meshing modes (Flow, FSI, TSE), mesh details, visibility/display selections, and controls.
 In a single view, users can quickly see all pertinent meshing information, as well as make adjustments.